 Nature has always been a somewhat unpredictable force for humans.
 And as the climate crisis worsens, weather patterns are becoming more extreme and harder to anticipate.
 One of the most deadly hazards that affect people every year is severe temperatures, like extreme cold.

 Since protective measures and weather trends differ based on geographic location, what counts as extreme cold may be subjective.
-While someone in Vancouver may define extreme cold as below freezing, people in the Prairie provinces and Northern Canada accustomed to a colder climate may consider temperatures extreme when they drop below -20°C
+While people in the southern US may define extreme cold as below freezing, northerners accustomed to a colder climate may consider temperatures extreme when they drop below zero Fahrenheit.

 Regardless, it’s essential that you know how to prepare for extreme cold to ensure the safety of you and your family.